m-daniela/chat-app/Notes/work.md

 To illustrate the algorithm, for two participants we have the numbers $a$ and $b$.
 Then each of the participants computes $A = g^a (mod) p$, $B = g^b (mod) p$ and makes these computations publicly available.
 The other participant takes this result and raises it to their private number and this will be the shared secret, so: $(g^a mod p)^b = (g^b (mod) p)^a = g^ab (mod) p$.

-**Security**

 The security of the Diffie Hellman protocol resides on the discrete logarithmic problem, which means that you need to recover $a$ from $g^a (mod) p$; this is possible for smaller values, but it is infeasible if the values are chosen correctly.

-The security goals that should be provided by this protocol are mutual authentication, no interference with the key exchange process, resistance to impersionation attacks based on a compromised ling-term key and forward secrecy.
+The security goals that should be provided by this protocol are mutual authentication, no interference with the key exchange process, resistance to impersionation attacks based on a compromised long-term key and forward secrecy.

+---

 - attack models, as named and defined in [1 / 275]
   - the eavesdropper - attacker observers the message exchange and can record, modify, drop, inject messages; to protect against, the protocol should not leak info